acreegan/andrew-website/content/authors/admin/_index.md

   url: https://www.auckland.ac.nz/en.html

 # Short bio (displayed in user profile at end of posts)
-bio: I am an engineer working on Electrical Impedance Tomography at the Auckland Bioengineering Institute
+bio: I am an engineer working on medical devices at the Auckland Bioengineering Institute

 # Interests to show in About widget
 interests:
+- Medical Devices
+- 3D Printing
 - Wearable Robotics
-- Assistive Augmentation
-- Electrical Impedance Tomography

 # Education to show in About widget
 education:
   courses:
+  - course: PhD in Bioengineering (Submitting January 2025)
+    institution: University of Auckland
+    year: 2025
   - course: ME in Bioengineering
     institution: University of Auckland
     year: 2013